Phantas0s/garden/content/post/building_mouseless_book_marketing.md

 As I was explaining before (I hope you remember!), the newsletter is the best way I have to connect with the readers.
 I also had good returns on Reddit; this subreddit `/r/commandline` is great.

-I also got lucky: my post on Hacker News went on the front page, which drove the first 300 sales of the book.
+I also got lucky: my post on Hacker News went on the front page, bringing the first 300 sales.
 It was a great momentum I didn't expect!
-I exchanged some email with one of the moderator of hacker news at the time, so it helped.
-They're very nice, and always happy to help.
+I exchanged some mails with one of Hacker News' moderator before posting, and it definitely helped.
+Hacker news moderators are in general very nice and happy to help!

 That's it folks!
 That's ~~marketing~~ discoverability!